The best places to eat and drink in Margate

 Where: Stone Pier, Margate CT9 1AP

-Margate locals were thrilled to know that popular spot Sargasso was reopening, particularly when news broke that the new owners were Ed Wilson and Josie Stead of London's Brawn.
-Packed since it had great reviews from Jay Rayner and Marina O'Loughlin, you ought to book well ahead.
-The menu is inspired by European coastal cooking, roaming both locally and further afield for the best produce.
+You'll find this standout Margate restaurant right on the Harbour Arm.
+Run by Ed Wilson and Josie Stead of London's Brawn, it's been packing them in ever since it opened to great reviews from Jay Rayner and Marina O'Loughlin.
+So it's somewhere to book well ahead of your visit.
+The menu, which is now run by ex-Bright chef William Gleave, is inspired by European coastal cooking, roaming both locally and further afield for the best produce.

 Follow them on Instagram: @sargasso.bar